qnetics/vatometh/README.md

 ```

- ### Multi and single command configuration for multi machine / VPS
+ ### Multi and single command configuration for multi VM

 ```
 {